Studies on Electrical Properties of Resistive Plate Chamber (RPC): Numerical Model

 \section{Numerical Model}

-A brief discussion on the numerical model developed in this work for studying the electrical characteristics of the RPC has been furnished below.
-The first subsection \ref{geo} describes the configuration of the RPC that has been built as a model geometry in the simulation work.
-It has been followed by a discussion on the mathematical approach of the numerical model in subsection \ref{math}.
-The validation of the proposed model has been done by comparing its results to that of the SCM model for a given RPC configuration in the last subsection \ref{comp}.
+A brief discussion on the 3D numerical model, developed in this work for studying the electrical characteristics of the RPC, has been furnished below.
+In subsection \ref{math} the proposed numerical model has been described.
+It has been followed by the subsection \ref{dark_curr} describing a study on the dark current flowing through the RPC, carried out using the present model.
+The following subsection, \ref{comp} is dedicated to the comparison between the results from the proposed model and the model described in \cite{Ammosov1997}.
+The comparison between these models has been concluded, describing the advantage and disadvantages of these models in section \ref{procon}.